The Trend Spotter is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission. Learn more

 Suede Chelsea Boots

 The second type of Chelsea boots available is the suede variety.
 Due to their texture, suede Chelsea boots appear more casual than traditional leather styles and can infuse outfits with a relaxed aesthetic.
 As such, they can seem a little underdressed for formal looks and tend to pair best with casual and smart casual outfits.
 Like leather Chelsea boots, suede styles are also typically manufactured in classic black and brown shades.
-When choosing between the colours, keep in mind that black is best for creating an urban outfit and that brown can offer a relaxed country look.
+When choosing between the colors, keep in mind that black is best for creating an urban outfit and that brown can offer a relaxed country look.
 Also, as suede shoes can easily get wet and ruined, remember to coat yours with a water-resistant suede protector to keep them looking sharp even during winter.

 Chelsea boots are extremely versatile and can be successfully worn with both casual and more formal styles.
 Their straightforward and clean design means that they can complement a range of outfits without clashing or seeming uncoordinated.
 So, whether you wear them with jeans or a suit, these shoes can look great.
 Creating a top Chelsea boot outfit comes down to dressing for the occasion and going from there.
 Whether you’re aiming for a casual, smart casual, business casual or semi-formal look will affect which Chelsea boots you should wear and the items that you should wear with them.

 Chelsea boots can easily be dressed down for a casual look and can make a stylish alternative to sneakers.
 While you can wear either leather or suede Chelsea boots for a casual look, the latter will have a more relaxed appearance.
 In particular, brown suede Chelsea boots project a cool casual look that pairs perfectly with other essential items from your wardrobe.
-Try wearing a pair with some skinny jeans, a white T-shirt, and denim overshirt for a contemporary weekend look.
+Try wearing a pair with some skinny jeans, a white T-shirt, and a denim overshirt for a contemporary weekend look.

 While Chelsea boots can easily work for casual outfits, they can also suit smart casual styles well.
 Thanks to their sleek appearance, these boots will help elevate your classic closet pieces to appear more polished.
 Simple items, such as black jeans, a rollneck sweater, and a double-breasted coat, will all appear seriously suave when worn with Chelsea boots.
 Although both suede and leather styles can be used to create this smart casual appearance, a black leather pair will be best for achieving a sleek urban vibe.

 If you think your Chelsea boots are just for after-hours and on the weekend, you should think again.
 These boots are so versatile that they can also be worn with business casual outfits.
 The key to achieving the perfect business casual outfit with your boots is to find the right balance.
 Start by choosing a leather style of boots to keep things sophisticated, but avoid patent options as they may seem overdressed.
-Then, keep things casual yet office-appropriate with some chinos, an oxford shirt, and a blazer.
+Then, keep things casual yet office-appropriate with some chinos, an Oxford shirt, and a blazer.
 Opting for a check or pattern on your blazer or shirt can also help give your look a smart style.

 Chelsea boots can make a surprisingly good footwear option for semi-formal occasions.
 An excellent alternative to Oxford shoes, brogues, and loafers, Chelsea boots can match well with a suit.
 All you need to do is select the perfect pair.
-If you’re wearing a black or grey suit, stick to black boots for a formal feel and consistent colour palette.
+If you’re wearing a black or grey suit, stick to black boots for a formal feel and consistent color palette.
 If you’re donning a navy or brown suit, you can choose between both black and brown boots to suit your style.
 Also, don’t forget to ensure that your trousers fall neatly just over the tops of your boots for a sleek silhouette.

 How to Wear Chelsea Boots